tanvirtin/lunaites/README.md

 ## Why

-- Curiosity to learn how programming languages are parsed by implementing one for a language widely used by the programming community.
+- Curiosity to learn how programming languages are parsed.
+Best way to learn more was to implement one for a language used by many.
 - Lua parsers are usually written using recursive descent algorithm.
 Lunaites implements a precedence parsing algorithm to solve the problem, called Pratt Parsing.